geekygirldawn/linuxcon_2016/README.md

 **Auto Skip**

-Auto skip to next entry if nothing happens for a number of seconds (default: 3).
+Auto skip to the next entry if nothing happens for a number of seconds (default: 3).

 For small projects with less activity or projects where contributions tend to be sporadic, this option can help cut out the waiting and speed things up a bit.

     -a 1
+    --auto-skip-seconds 1

 **Seconds Per Day**